MultiSafepay/docs/content/payments/features/recurring-payments/about-recurring-payments.md

 You are responsible for scheduling recurring payments and optional retries.

-You must inform customers about recurring payments and stored mandates:
+You must inform customers about Recurring Payments and stored mandates:

 - During the checkout process and/or in your general terms and conditions which the customer must agree to before checkout.
 - Before each transaction, e.g. by email.